-The underlying mechanisms for QBO influence on stratospheric winds at higher latitudes (FIG. 3, Pathway 4) are uncertain because it is difficult to predict the effects of different tropical wind states on planetary waves from first principles [11, 64].
-One proposed mechanism involves a latitudinal shift in the zero-wind line (ZWL) that acts as an effective waveguide for planetary-scale Rossby waves by modulating the occurrence of low-latitude wave breaking [64, 74, 75].
-During the westward QBO phase the ZWL shifts into the subtropics of the winter hemisphere, constraining these waves to higher latitudes and resulting in a weaker, warmer polar vortex than in eastward QBO years.
-This mechanism (often referred to as the Holton-Tan mechanism) has been demonstrated in a general circulation model by artificially introducing horizontal wind shear in the vicinity of the ZWL, although the response is highly non-linear so that within a few days feedback processes rapidly alter the background winds, thus obscuring direct evidence of the mechanism [76].
-Another proposed mechanism involves planetary waves interacting with the zonal wind anomalies associated with the QBO secondary circulation (FIG. 2), not requiring ZWL-induced wave breaking [77, 78].
-An ambiguity with both mechanisms is that planetary waves have deep vertical wavelengths and prevailing tropical winds typically change direction with altitude (because the QBO consists of descending wind layers).
-It is not clear which QBO altitudes exert the strongest influence on the extratropical stratosphere, and even tropical winds at very high altitudes near the stratopause that are influenced by Pathway 2 might be important [79, 80].
-The strength of the NH QBO-vortex relationship also appears to vary on decadal timescales [81] and the source of this longer-term modulation is not fully understood [82-85].
+The underlying mechanisms for QBO influence on stratospheric winds at higher latitudes (FIG. 2, Pathway 4) are uncertain 143 as predicting the effects of different tropical wind states on planetary waves from first principles is difficult [11, 68].
+One 144 proposed mechanism involves a latitudinal shift in the zero-wind line (ZWL) that acts as an effective waveguide for planetary-145 scale Rossby waves by modulating the occurrence of low-latitude wave breaking [68, 75, 76].
+During the westward QBO phase 146 the ZWL shifts into the subtropics of the winter hemisphere, constraining these waves to higher latitudes and resulting in a 147 weaker, warmer polar vortex than in eastward QBO years.
+This mechanism (often referred to as the Holton-Tan mechanism) 148 has been demonstrated in a general circulation model by artificially introducing horizontal wind shear in the vicinity of the 149 ZWL; however, as the response is highly non-linear within a few days feedback processes rapidly alter the background winds, 150 thus obscuring direct evidence of the mechanism [77].
+Another proposed mechanism involves planetary waves interacting 151 with the zonal wind anomalies associated with the QBO secondary circulation (FIG. 1b), not requiring ZWL-induced wave 152 breaking [78, 79].
+An ambiguity with both mechanisms is that planetary waves have deep vertical wavelengths and prevailing 153 tropical winds typically change direction with altitude (because the QBO consists of descending wind layers).
+Which QBO 154 altitudes exert the strongest influence on the extratropical stratosphere is unclear, and even tropical winds at very high altitudes 155 near the stratopause that are influenced by Pathway 2 might be important [80, 81].
+The strength of the Northern Hemisphere 156 QBO-vortex relationship also appears to vary on decadal timescales [82] and the source of this longer-term modulation is not 157 fully understood [83-86].
+158

-Although most studies have focused on the NH response, the Southern Hemisphere (SH) winter stratospheric polar vortex is also affected by the QBO [86].
-The late-winter vortex breakdown is delayed when QBO winds near 20 hPa are eastward; November-average differences in stratospheric vortex winds between eastward and westward QBO phases are ~5-8 m s-1 [11].
-The SH response indicates that the high-latitude circulation can respond to tropical wind anomalies at different altitudes (20 hPa, compared to 50 hPa for the NH vortex).
-The timing of the SH response (late winter) also differs from that in the NH (early to mid-winter).
-The vortex response to QBO phase may depend on the vortex state itself, as shown by numerous modelling studies [11, 87], and the SH winter stratospheric polar vortex is much stronger and colder than the NH vortex.
-Highly nonlinear vortex variability - as occurs during NH midwinter, including SSW events - may respond differently than a more quiescent vortex [74, 88-90].
-The seasonal evolution of the NH response [82, 91-93] is often not captured by models [13, 94].
+Although most studies have focused on the Northern Hemisphere response, the Southern Hemisphere winter stratospheric polar vortex is also affected by the QBO [87].
+The late-winter vortex breakdown is delayed when QBO winds near 20 hPa are eastward; November-average differences in stratospheric vortex winds between eastward and westward QBO phases are \sim 5-8 m s-1 [11].
+The Southern Hemisphere response indicates that the high-latitude circulation can respond to tropical wind anomalies at different altitudes (20 hPa, compared with 50 hPa for the Northern Hemisphere vortex).
+The timing of the Southern Hemisphere response (late winter) also differs from that in the Northern Hemisphere (early to mid-winter).
+The vortex response to QBO phase could depend on the vortex state itself, as shown by numerous modelling studies [11, 88], and the Southern Hemisphere winter stratospheric polar vortex is much stronger and colder than the Northern Hemisphere vortex.
+Highly nonlinear vortex variability - as occurs during Northern Hemisphere midwinter, including SSW events - may respond differently than a more quiescent vortex [75, 89-91].
+The seasonal evolution of the Northern Hemisphere response [83, 92-94] is often not captured by models [13, 95].